themesberg/flowbite/content/getting-started/blazor.md

 PostCSS helps in transforming `tailwindcss` to styling that is relevant to your project.
 It also helps you remove unnecessary styling which helps in reducing the size of your files.

 1. Start by removing the pre-installed stylesheets in the `wwwroot/` folder.
-Keep the CSS folder because that's what we'll use to store our Tailwind input & output CSS files.
+Keep the CSS folder because that's what we'll use to store our Tailwind input & output CSS files

 2. Next, ensure that you're still in the BlazorApp Directory then run this command in your terminal: